2019-nCoV in India: Infected student shifted to Thrissur Medical College due to security reasons

 "Per day a total of 9-10 samples are received at the facility (NIV-Pune) for testing.
 All facilities and capacity is available for testing of samples and it takes a day to test a sample for coronavirus (nCoV)," Abraham said.
 Hundreds of people have been quarantined in hospitals, including over 800 in Kerala, and are being monitored by doctors, according to ministry officials.

-On Wednesday, the only two Indian carriers that fly to China - IndiGo and Air India - announced suspension of most of their flights to the country, joining other airlines based in Asia, North America and Europe which have restricted operations to the region.
+On Wednesday, the only two Indian carriers that fly to China - IndiGo and Air India - announced the suspension of most of their flights to the country, joining other airlines based in Asia, North America and Europe which have restricted operations to the region.

 Coronavirus confirmed in India: Student who returned from virus-hit Wuhan tests positive in Kerala